bnagy/hdaantwerp.github.io/index.md

 > Office Hours!
 Bring problems, questions, and/or coffee.

 #### Monday (06/01/2025) Room: S.SJ.022, 10:00-12:00
-> You can pose any questions **[here](https://docs.google.com/spreadsheets/d/1ApBiinfmw9Fon9PVfiw6vVaAjdOt8AMvqZ80UP-s2z0/edit?gid=0#gid=0)** and "upvote" questions of your fellow students by adding your name to a row.
+> You can pose any questions [archived] and "upvote" questions of your fellow students by adding your name to a row.
 We will prioritize questions that were posted before Friday 3/01 12:00 but should have time to go over other questions as well.